dumrich/Slingshot-trie/README.md

 1. Clone this repository and cd into the `trie-client` directory.

-2. Make sure you have python installed
+2. Make sure you have python3 installed.

 3. Run `python client.py --keyword {keyword}`